 PlayUp Website & Mobile Platforms

 We were impressed on our first two visits by the easy on the eyes, no-nonsense dark grey, green, white and black colour scheme.
-The PlayUp website does not look like something that is being made up as they go along, though they do have some room for growth and improvement.
+The PlayUp website does not look like something that is being made up as they go along, though they do have some room for growth and improvement, but the same could be said of any other bookie and for that matter, most other websites.

 The website does use the traditional three-column arrangement, with the left column devoted to the significant leagues and codes, the centre column for odds and the right for the betting slip.

-If we were to make the decision to join PlayUp strictly on the basis of our view of bookie websites, this bookie would be a strong candidate for us, although the lack of longevity and an established track record incites some wariness.
-Our conclusion is that the website and mobile apps are adequate, but there is work remaining to be done, as has always been our observation when a new bookie comes along or mergers are involved.
+If we were to make the decision to join PlayUp strictly on the basis of our view of bookie websites, this bookie would be a strong candidate for us.

 Odds and Markets